 🌸My Kindred Spirits,

-The painful journey of my first traumatic brain injury (TBI) forced me into a world of darkness, isolation, and rage, whereby I had memory loss, broken communication, migraines, and brain overloads.
-Yet, this new path also offered me a spiritual transformation of deep solace.
+The painful journey of my first traumatic brain injury (TBI) forced me into a world of darkness, isolation, and rage, whereby memory loss, broken communication, migraines, and brain overloads ruled my life.
+This new path eventually forced me into a spiritual transformation of deep solace.
 It cradled my vulnerabilities, challenged my courage, and forced me to find strength from within.
 And in my moment of weakness, I revealed a voice so powerful, I trembled at the sound.
 One of the greatest gifts offered me was the realization that my thoughts were my reality.
 I was worthy of whatever aspirations propelled me forward.
 Thus, I learned how to free myself from the prison I had chosen to live in after years of abuse.

 The sovereignty within us is the resiliency of the human spirit.
 This resiliency was my greatest escape from bondage of negative self-talk I had learned as a child in order to love myself first.
 This allowed myself to rise into a mindset of worthiness, whereby my divine spirit was free to love again.
 Loving myself first is the God spark from within that gave me permission to shine and overflow with love far greater than what someone else could offer me.
 It also gives others permission to do the same.

 I choose not to allow my history to define me nor guide me.
 It has refined and transformed me, however, in ways that have enlightened me to the truth about integrity, friendships, family, western medicine, and our own internal resiliency of the human spirit.
 What life throws at us is not as important as how we react to it.
 I’ve heard people say humility is the most important character to have, yet they obviously have never suffered from abuse, sexual assault and trauma by the hand of someone who is out for violence, control, and power.
 My response is that forgiveness is the most crucial choice we make when we have been injured, betrayed, violated, and/or robbed of our mental stability.